Free-Macrame-Patterns.com Logo

 Holding Cords

-Move down 36 to 40 inches from the bottom of the Wrapped Knot, depending on how low you want the top of the seat to rest.
+Move down 36 inches from the bottom of the Wrapped Knot.

 The four cords should be brought towards each other, diagonally, so they unite at this point.

-Mentally number the left cords (1 and 2), as well as the right (3 and 4).
+Step 4: Mentally number the left cords as 1 and 2, and the right as 3 and 4.

-Tie a tight Square Knot.
-The working cords are 1 and 4.
+Use them to tie a tight Square Knot.
+The working cords are 1 and 4 and the fillers are 2 - 3.

 Here's a closer view of the SK tied in the holding cord.